Unitech/gridcontrol/DOC.md

 This will SSH onto the server and will install and configure GridControl.
 *GRID_NAME* is a common identifier for each calcul units to link themselves.

-Provision as many server needed, then to list each units linked to the grid do:
+Provision as many server as needed, then to list each grid linked units do:

 ```bash
 $ grid list
 ```

-If you need to execute commands / install softwares in batch in each unit do:
+If you need to execute commands / install softwares batch within each unit do:

 ```bash
 $ grid multissh <COMMAND>